yahoo/oss-guide/docs/promoting/support.md

 - When the project maintainers are not responsive to resolve a security alert.
 - When the project is inactive (e.g. no meaningful changes in 2 years).

 We will mark these projects as Archived.
 This allows people to read and fork the code, while it also sends the message that we are not actively supporting the code.
 Note: if you are the only project maintainer of an active open source project that is employed at Verizon Media, but you plan to leave the company, contact the OSPO.
-You can fork the project and maintain it in a different location, or we can identify an employee to serve a our contact for project updates.
+You can fork the project and maintain it in a different location, or we can identify an employee to serve as our contact for project updates.